cilogon/access-identity/register-app.md

 * OpenCI (ACO)
 * Service Provider

-You will receive an email with a link to register for ACCESS COmanage.
+You will receive an email with a link to register for CILogon COmanage.
 During the enrollment flow, we suggest you authenticate with your institutional/university identity provider (IdP) rather than the ACCESS CI IdP.